syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FlowLayout/Configuring-FlowLayout.md

 ## HGap and VGap

-The horizontal and vetical gaps between the child controls can be set using the following properties.
+The horizontal and vertical gaps between the child controls can be set using the following properties.

 <table>
 <tr>